EleotleCram/jshamcrest/doc/modules/jshamcrest.rst

 .. function:: Description.appendDescriptionOf(selfDescribingObject)

-   Appends the description a *self describing object* to this description.
+   Appends the description of a *self describing object* to this description.

    :arg selfDescribingObject: Any object that have a :meth:`describeTo` function
                               that accepts a :class:`JsHamcrest.Description`